Rishabh0018/criminal-recognition/README.md

 <b>Step 2:</b>
 Now, run command <h4> npm start</h4>
 <b>Congratulations!</b>
-You can now visit localhost:3000 and allow the camera access to the browser. <h4>Preferable browser is Google chrome</h4>
+You can now visit localhost:3000 and allow the camera access to the browser.
+Alternatively if the code is opened in vs code then just open index.html from public folder and run the extension live server <h4>Preferable browser is Google chrome</h4>
 You are good to GO now. you can check the image data and detected data in console.